 - 1 tablespoon chopped rosemary

-- 1.5 cup cauliflower, broken into small florets
+- 1½ cups cauliflower, broken into small florets

 - Preheat your oven to 400 degrees.

-- Meanwhile, bring a large pot of salted water to boil, boil the cauliflower until tender, about 10-20 minutes.
+- Meanwhile, bring a large pot of salted water to boil, boil 3 cups of the cauliflower florets until tender, about 10-20 minutes.

-- While cauliflower is boiling, start roasting the rest of the cauliflower and the chickpeas.
+- While the cauliflower is boiling, start roasting the rest of the cauliflower and the chickpeas.
 Prep 2 baking sheets with foil.
-Separately toss the chickpeas and cauliflower with olive oil, garlic, rosemary salt & pepper.
+Separately toss the chickpeas and cauliflower with olive oil, garlic, rosemary, salt & pepper.
 (I do this right on the baking sheet).
-Roast both in the oven until golden brown, about 25-35 minutes (check halfway through).
+Roast both in the oven until golden brown, about 25-35 minutes, checking halfway through.

-- Back to the boiling cauliflower...
-Drain it well, and transfer to a high speed blender.
-Add the rest of the purée ingredients and blend well.
+- Make the cauliflower puree: Drain the boiled cauliflower, and transfer to a high speed blender.
+Add the garlic, butter, ½ cup chickpeas, rosemary, lemon juice, salt, and pepper, and blend to form a smooth puree.
 Taste and adjust, adding more salt, pepper, and/or lemon as necessary.
 If yours is too thick, add some water or milk.
 If it's too thin, add some more chickpeas.
-The consistency should be thinner and lighter than hummus. (*note that I used a vitamix, if you're using a regular blender yours might not be as smooth).
+The consistency should be thinner and lighter than hummus. (*note that I used a Vitamix.
+If you're using a regular blender yours might not be as smooth).